brianneisler/firedex/README.md

-# firedex - an ORM framework for firebase's realtime database
+# firedex - Functionally driven object modeling framework for Firebase's realtime database

 This library offers a simpler and more familiar way of using firebase's realtime database.